raspi/searchreader/README.md

 Outputs:

 ```
-found match at position 2 that matches search1
+found match at position 2 that matches search2 2
-found match at position 3 that matches search1
+found match at position 13 that matches search1 1
-found match at position 10 that matches search1
+found match at position 14 that matches search1 1
-found match at position 2 that matches search2
 ```

-## Some goals

-* Search strings (ASCII, UTF-8) and be able to search with case (in)sensitivity
+## Is it any good?

+Yes.